Shoeman/KFBackEndTest/README.md

 Run in production mode: `npm run prod`

 ## TODO
-- Cater for all api responses
+- Cater for 500 response
-  - 500
-  - Other errors

 ## Nice to have
 - Code coverage